varabyte/kotter/README.md

 By having a session own and expose such a data structure, it makes it possible for anyone to write their own extension methods on top of Kotter, using data as a way to manage long-lived state.
-For example, `input()`, which may get called many times in a row as the section rerenders, can distinguish the first time it is called from later calls based on whether some value is present in the data cache or not.
+For example, `input()`, which may get called many times in a row as the section rerenders, can distinguish the first time it is called from later calls based on whether some value is present in the data store or not.

 To close this section, we just wanted to say that it was very tempting at first to create a bunch of hardcoded functions baked inside `Section`, `MainRenderScope`, etc., with access to some private state, but implementing everything through